METEOR SHOWER

 That bright streak is not actually the rock, but rather the glowing hot

-air as the hot rock zips through the atmosphere.
 When Earth encounters many meteoroids at once, we call it a meteor shower.

 Komentar